ZXSpectrumVault/z80-spectrum-emulator/README.md

 - Microsoft Linker version 2.40 or
 - Turbo Link version 5.1 (Turbo Link versions 1 to 3 all have difficulty linking the emulator)

+Gerton has kindly also allowed the code to be relicenced under the MIT license.
+I have left the older more restrictive header licenses in the individual files for historical reasons.